Guides

 Physical Hauling Matters

 In many crafting games, a resource is just an inventory icon.
-Romestead’s public description makes heavy resources physical.
-That means settlement layout and roads are part of resource gathering.
+In Romestead, heavy resources can become a layout problem.
+That means roads and storage are part of resource gathering.
 A lumber trip is not finished when you pick up the lumber; it is finished when the lumber reaches a place where the builder, crafter, or artisan can use it.

 Early on, put heavy-resource storage near the crafting core.
 Later, add clear hauling lanes.
 If carts are available in the live build, use them for repeated trips, not one-off errands.
 A cart route to a common wood, stone, or ore area can be stronger than a random long expedition.